Where to Stay by Canyonlands National Park

 Under Canvas is one of the most romantic places you can stay near Moab…

-Set on 160 acres along the Colorado River, Sorrel River Ranch Resort boasts one of the most unique hotel settings in Moab…
+Set on 160 acres, Sorrel River Ranch is one of the most unique hotel settings in Moab.

-For a little more modern luxury, try Hoodoo Moab by Hilton’s Curio Collection.
+For more modern luxury, try Hoodoo Moab by Hilton.

-• Best LUXURY B&B by Canyonlands & Arches National Park: Still in the luxury category, but the “Bed & Breakfast” option, there’s really only one choice: adorable Sunflower Hill, a Luxury Inn ($200+/night).
-If you want to feel like you’ve been dropped into a cozy little English cottage & garden after a full day of hiking at the National Parks: stay here.
+- Best LUXURY B&B by Canyonlands & Arches: Still in the luxury category, but the “Bed & Breakfast” option, there’s just one choice: Sunflower Hill, a Luxury Inn ($200+/night).
+If you want to feel like you’ve been dropped into a cozy little English cottage garden after a full day of hiking: stay here.

 For English cottage charm in Moab: check into the Sunflower Hill Inn.